Cleaning Geometry for SQL Server with the GeometryValidator

 If the dataset being read into the database is likely to have such issues, the transformer should be used to check for any features that may cause errors or produce unwanted results.

 It is worth noting that SQL Server allows for non-simple geometry.
-Should a feature fail a OGC Simple test, SQL Server may still accept the feature.
+Should a feature fail an OGC Simple test, SQL Server may still accept the feature.

 nonsimplelines.png

-For example, a non-simple LineString (self intersecting) will be accepted by SQL Server yet fail a OGC Simple test.
-A MultiLineString with edges that overlap will fail a OGC Simple test and fail to load into the database since the lines do not intersect but instead overlap for an interval (IsValidDetailed() return value of 24413).
+For example, a non-simple LineString (self-intersecting) will be accepted by SQL Server yet fail an OGC Simple test.
+A MultiLineString with edges that overlap will fail an OGC Simple test and fail to load into the database since the lines do not intersect but instead overlap for an interval (IsValidDetailed() return value of 24413).

 Example Workspace

 In the example workspace, the Reader has a single feature with invalid geometry.
-There are two data flows demonstrating the need and the process to fix invalid geometry.
+There are two data flows that demonstrate the need and the process for fixing invalid geometry.
+See below that the input feature has invalid geometry: the explicit end point locations are too far from the parameter-defined arc, and there is a lone point at the end of the linestring.

 invalidgeometry.png